What does a video game designer do?

 Started as an intern video game designer and worked my way up to Associate and then Video Game Designer.

-"motion graphics," "video content," and "adobe photoshop" aren't the only skills we found video game designers list on their resumes.
-In fact, there's a whole list of video game designer responsibilities that we found, including:
+"motion graphics," "video content," and "adobe photoshop" are among the most common skills that video game designers use at work.
+You can find even more video game designer responsibilities below, including:

 A designer is someone who creates a master plan of the look or workings of something before it will be made.
 It could be tangible or intangible objects, products, procedures, laws, events, games, graphics, services, and even experiences.
 Designers are creative thinkers with a great eye to configure the skeletal and structural properties of the targeted output.
 They work in several fields, such as fashion, architecture, web graphics, and user experience.
 In spite of the variety of professionals in the design industry, all of them are artistic, passionate, inspiring, and emotionally connected to their projects and brands.

 These skill sets are where the common ground ends though.
-A video game designer responsibility is more likely to require skills like "motion graphics," "video content," "video production," and "animation."
-Whereas a designer requires skills like "sketch," "customer service," "graphic design," and "css."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a video game designer are more likely to require skills like "motion graphics," "video content," "video production," and "animation."
+On the other hand, a job as a designer requires skills like "sketch," "customer service," "graphic design," and "css."
+As you can see, what employees do in each career varies considerably.

-But both careers also use different skills, according to real video game designer resumes.
-While video game designer responsibilities can utilize skills like "motion graphics," "adobe photoshop," "video production," and "game design," some video game creators use skills like "youtube," "una," "adobe premiere," and "dvds."
+Each career also uses different skills, according to real video game designer resumes.
+While video game designer responsibilities can utilize skills like "motion graphics," "adobe photoshop," "video production," and "game design," video game creators use skills like "youtube," "una," "adobe premiere," and "dvds."

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between video game designers and lead game designers, there are some differences that are important to note.
 For one, a video game designer might have more use for skills like "motion graphics," "video content," "adobe photoshop," and "video production."
-Meanwhile, some lead game designers might include skills like "game mechanics," "unity," "ip," and "prototyping" on their resume.
+Meanwhile, some responsibilities of lead game designers require skills like "game mechanics," "unity," "ip," and "prototyping. "